atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

 ### Test Method Rationale
 To enable equitable use by keyboard-only users, there must be a keyboard-accessible method to skip past repetitive content.

-## Accessibility Requirement
+## Accessibility Requirements
-WCAG SC 2.4.1 Bypass Blocks - A mechanism is available to bypass blocks of content that are repeated on multiple Web pages.
+* WCAG SC 2.4.1 Bypass Blocks -- A mechanism is available to bypass blocks of content that are repeated on multiple Web pages.

 ### Related Standards
 * WCAG SC 2.1.1 Keyboard